-In December the House and Senate budget negotiators reached an agreement to fund the federal government through fiscal year 2020 staving off another short-term continuing resolution to keep the government operating.
-President Trump gave his approval to the agreement reach allowing the House and Senate to take up the omnibus appropriations bill before Congress goes home for the Christmas Recess.
+On December 20, 2019 the House and Senate budget negotiators reached an agreement to fund the federal government through fiscal year 2020 staving off another short-term continuing resolution to keep the government operating.
+President Trump gave his approval to the agreement in time for the Senate and House to pass the legislation, H.R.
+1865, the Further Consolidated Appropriations Act of 2020.
+This omnibus legislation included funding to allow the federal government to continue operating through FY 2020.
+It also included a number of other provisions (riders) that were not specifically related to FY 2020 appropriations.
 High level issues in the agreement included significant increases in both domestic and defense programs, along with funding to support continued building of the southern border wall, a priority of the President.
-Details for specific human service programs in the budget agreement were not readily available as of December 17, 2019, but most federal human services programs were thought to be funded at FY 2019 levels or slightly higher.
-More details will become available as the House and Senate act on the appropriations bills.
+Details for specific human service programs in the legislation are still being identified, but most programs received funding at the FY 2019 level.
+Some notable exceptions in federal human services programs for tribes included the following: